History of Biomass Energy

 The fermentation process is for preserving all kinds of pickles, yogurt & making wines & bears.

 Anaerobic digestion is the process of converting wet biomass & animal waste into biogas through the action of anaerobic bacteria.
-This process gets used in some industries for energy production from waste.
+The use of this process in some industries for energy production from waste.
 Anaerobic digestion occurs naturally in some of the places like in dunk of the soil & ocean basin.

 The anaerobic bacteria are the micro-organism that can live without oxygen.
-Production of the biogas depends on the type of biomass, Ph value, temperature, etc. For the decomposition of the biomass like human & animal waste takes more time as compared to the green plants & sludge.
+Production of the biogas depends on the type of biomass, Ph value, temperature, etc. The decomposition of biomass like human & animal waste takes more time as compared to the green plants & sludge.

 Composting is a process of decomposing organic materials like agricultural waste, crops & other waste into a useful compound with the help of microorganisms.
-This composting compound gets used as a fertilizer for farming.
-It is used for increasing the quality of the land, gives required nutrients to the crops, acts as a natural conditioner for the plants or crops.
+This composting compound is using nowadays as a fertilizer for farming.
+It increasing the quality of the land, gives required nutrients to the crops, acts as a natural conditioner for the plants or crops.